DaintyJet/VChat_Heap_Defense/README.md

         <img src="Images/SAL13.png">

-    2) Use the first command (`!heap -s -h <address>`) to examine the state of the heap that owns this block of memeory, as we used `HeapAlloc(...)` with the default heap's handle the address provided refers to the default heap.
+    2) Use the first command (`!heap -s -h <address>`) to examine the state of the heap that owns this block of memory, as we used `HeapAlloc(...)` with the default heap's handle the address provided refers to the default heap.
 If we had allocated this on a heap we created at runtime using `HeapCreate(...)` this would not refer to the default heap, and instead contain an address referring to the one we created.

         <img src="Images/SAL14.png">